mvossbrinck/mvossbrinck.github.io/about.md

 ## About Me

-I'm a data scientist with 6+ years of experience building machine learning models and analytics infrastructure that drive business decisions.
+I'm a data scientist with 7+ years of experience building ML models and analytics infrastructure, supported by a decade-long analytics background spanning advertising and healthcare research.
+I'm driven by creating data solutions that enable smarter business decisions

 ### What I Do